avhn/deu-bil4126-assignment/README.md

 returns:
 NoContent 204, succesfully deleted or
-BadRequest 400, no such item.
+BadRequest 400, no such item
+or
+ExpectationFailed 417, wasn't deleted, server error.

 ### PUT /update
+---
 Update price of existing item.
 receives:
 ```json